rean/iofabric/docs/ioFabric-Fabric-Controller-API-Specification.md

     messagespeed - The average speed, in milliseconds, of messages moving through the ioFabric instance (example: 84)

     lastcommandtime - Timestamp, in milliseconds, of the last update received by the ioFabric instance (example: 1234567890123)

+    version - String representing the current version of the ioFabric software that is posting status (example: 1.24)
 </pre>